mas-bandwidth/netcode/STANDARD.md

     * [1,1200] bytes for _connection payload packet_
     * 0 bytes for _connection disconnect packet_

-* If all the above checks pass, the packet shall be processed.
+* If all the above checks pass, the packet is processed.

 ## Replay Protection